|Elliott Sound Products||Benefits of Bi-Amping (Not Quite Magic, But Close) - Part 1|

 I could go on (and on) here, but I shall resist the temptation.
-There is (IMHO) no reason to not use biamping wherever possible, from small (i.e. computer) speakers through to top of the line hi-fi.
+There is (IMO) no reason to not use biamping wherever possible, from small (i.e. computer) speakers through to top of the line hi-fi.
 The benefits far outweigh the disadvantages in all cases.

 I have seen many claims that loudspeaker manufacturers often go to extraordinary lengths to design the best possible crossover network for their products.
 I do not doubt that for many high-end systems, this is certainly the case.
 It must also be considered how much extra this costs, and we can be assured that many systems have a less than ideal network, simply to keep costs reasonable.
-Several times, I have seen reviews where expensive speakers use ferrite cored inductors for the low frequencies, and bipolar electrolytics are also common.
+Several times, I have seen reviews and speaker crossover schematics where expensive speakers use ferrite cored inductors for the low frequencies, and bipolar electrolytics are also common.